ENCCS/gpu-programming/content/8-multiple_gpu.rst

 Exploring multiple GPUs (Graphics Processing Units) across distributed nodes offers the potential to fully leveraging the capacity of modern HPC (High-Performance Computing) systems at a large scale.
 Here one of the approaches to accelerate computing on distributed systems is to combine MPI (Message Passing Interface) with a GPU programming model such as OpenACC and OpenMP application programming interfaces (APIs).
 This combination is motivated by both the simplicity of these APIs, and the widespread use of MPI.

-In this guide we provide readers, who are familiar with MPI, with insighits on implementing a hybrid model in which the MPI communication framework is combined with either OpenACC or OpenMP APIs.
+In this guide we provide readers, who are familiar with MPI, with insights on implementing a hybrid model in which the MPI communication framework is combined with either OpenACC or OpenMP APIs.
 A special focus will be on performing point-to-point (e.g. `MPI_Send` and `MPI_Recv`) and collective operations (e.g. `MPI_Allreduce`) from OpenACC and OpenMP APIs.
 Here we address two scenarios: (i) a scenario in which MPI operations are performed in the CPU-host followed by an offload to the GPU-device; and (ii) a scenario in which MPI operations are performed between a pair of GPUs without involving the CPU-host memory.
-The latter scenario is referred to as GPU-awareness MPI, and has the advantage of reducing the computing time caused by transferring data via the host-memory during heterogenous communications, thus rendering HPC applications efficient.
+The latter scenario is referred to as GPU-awareness MPI, and has the advantage of reducing the computing time caused by transferring data via the host-memory during heterogeneous communications, thus rendering HPC applications efficient.

 This guide is organized as follows: we first introduce how to assign each MPI rank to a GPU device within the same node.
 We consider a situation in which the host and the device have a distinct memory.
 This is followed by a presentation on the hybrid MPI-OpenACC/OpenMP offloading with and without the GPU-awareness MPI.
 Exercises to help understanding these concepts are provided at the end.